melodiw82/Tic-Tac-Toe/README.md

 At the beginning of the game 3 cells will be locked randomly allowing the players to place their position in 13 remaining cells

-The winnig condition can be determined by matching 3 cells in a row either vertically, horizontally or diagonally
+The winnig condition will be determined by matching 3 cells in order either vertically, horizontally or diagonally

 ***String based***